Nationals vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has collected 40 hits with five doubles, a triple, two home runs and seven walks.
+- Nico Hoerner has 40 hits with five doubles, a triple, two home runs and seven walks.
 He has driven in 17 runs with nine stolen bases.

 Hoerner Recent Games